Glencore backstops rights offering with PolyMet Mining for US$265M

 PolyMet Mining Corp. is a publicly traded mine development company that controls the NorthMet copper-nickel-precious metals ore body in the established mining district of the Mesabi Iron Range in northeastern Minnesota.

-McCarthy Tétrault LLP advised Glencore with a team led by Adam Taylor that included Roger Taplin, Jo-Anna Brimmer, Etienne Ravilet Guzman and James Clinton (Business) and James Gage (Bankruptcy & Restructuring).
+McCarthy Tétrault LLP advised Glencore with a team led by Adam Taylor and Roger Taplin that included Jo-Anna Brimmer, Etienne Ravilet Guzman and James Clinton (Business) and James Gage (Bankruptcy & Restructuring).